By Christine Smith….

 It was in a truly unusual way, when as a young couple, the Lord called my husband and me to live a life of faith.

 My Dad was a Pastor, but as well being a Pastor he had his own business for the sole purpose of being able to bless God’s work.
-My life was one of seeing my dad constantly giving to ministers and missionaries alike.
+My life was one of seeing my dad giving to ministers and missionaries alike.

 When I met my husband-to-be and my dad knew that my father-in-law-to-be was a poorly paid Pastor and had been unable to pay his national health stamps for many years, my dad paid them right up to date for him.
 My dad also paid for my husband’s Bible College fees at the Bible College of Wales, Swansea.

-So coming from such a giving and generous family, I cringed at the thought of ‘living by faith’ and being on the receiving end.
-I felt it would be like being a beggar or a scrounger.
+So coming from such a giving and generous family, I cringed at the thought of this new ‘living by faith’ and being on the receiving end and felt it would be like being a beggar or a scrounger.

-Our call to live a life by faith had come about due to a dramatic call to take the Gospel to Gypsies living in the remote mountain caves of Almeria, Spain, during the reign of General Franco.
-At the time our denomination was experiencing financial restraints so were unable to back us and we thought we’d passed a test and had proved to God, that had it been possible we would have gone.
-But then God started to speak to my husband and myself individually through Hebrews 11 how God called people to do things in faith so we felt to still obey the call and to go in faith.
+Our call to live a life by faith had come about due to a dramatic call to take the Gospel to Gypsies living in the remote mountain caves of Almeria, Spain during the reign of General Franco.
+At the time our denomination was experiencing financial restraints so were unable to sponsor us, so we thought we’d passed some spiritual test and had proved to God, that had it been possible we would have gone.
+But months later God started to speak to my husband and myself individually through Hebrews 11 how God called people to do things in faith and we felt to still obey the call and to just go ‘in faith.’

-On the long journey to Spain we didn’t even know if Gypsies living in caves would really exist!!
-But the call via a dream was so inexplicable we sold all in UK, burned our boats and went trusting the Lord in a tiny donated dilapidated caravan with our two young sons.
+On the long journey to Spain we were nervous – not really knowing if Gypsies living in caves would really exist!!
+But the call via a dream was so inexplicable we’d sold all in UK, burned our boats and went trusting the Lord with our two young sons, all of us in a tiny donated dilapidated caravan